JeffFutureProof/capstone_project_slackbotjeffc/PROJECT_CONTEXT.md

 The **Talk-to-Your-Data Slackbot** enables Marketing and Sales teams to ask natural-language questions about customer behavior, subscription lifecycle, payments, user growth, and engagement — all powered directly by a Postgres database.

 The agent interprets questions, determines which database tables are relevant (Users, Sessions, Subscriptions, Payments), retrieves the necessary data, performs analysis using PandasAI v3, and returns clear insights directly inside Slack.
+Additionally, the system provides **trending analysis and future predictions** using linear regression to forecast subscription growth and sales trends.

-This system exists to support holiday-season revenue targeting, user segmentation, geo/device insights, and growth analytics **without requiring SQL knowledge** from business users.
+This system exists to support holiday-season revenue targeting, user segmentation, geo/device insights, growth analytics, and **forward-looking business planning** **without requiring SQL knowledge** from business users.

 ## System Scope